michaelchadwick/raffler/README.md

   }
 ]
 ```
 You can optionally add additional items on the fly (this functionality is hidden by default, however) by using the admin menu (`?admin=1` in querystring).
-The admin menu will also allow you to stop and start a raffler in-process, re-initialize all data, as well as toggle sound and visual effects.
+The admin menu will also allow you to stop and start a raffler in-process, re-initialize all data, as well as toggle special effects.

 ### User Options
 There are three options that can be changed via flag and an additional config file.